melizalab/libtfr/README.rst

    pip install libtfr

-Wheels are built for most versions of linux and macosx using `cibuildwheel <https://github.com/pypa/cibuildwheel/>`__.
+Wheels are built for most versions of linux, macosx, and windows using `cibuildwheel <https://github.com/pypa/cibuildwheel/>`__.
 These are statically linked to generic LAPACK routines and a fairly old version of fftw, so if speed is a concern, consider compiling yourself against optimized libraries of your own following the instructions below.
-Windows wheels with statically linked FFTW and LAPACK libraries have kindly been developed by `carlkl <https://github.com/carlkl>`__, but they very out of date now.
-Install with
-``pip install -i https://pypi.anaconda.org/carlkl/simple libtfr``

 Installing from source
 ~~~~~~~~~~~~~~~~~~~~~~